DESI Emission-line Galaxies: Clustering Dependence on Stellar Mass and [OII] Luminosity: Results and Discussion

-Our fits are affected by the unexpected spurious signal in the projected 2PCFs, particularly at low redshift.
-In detail, the model accurately predicts the clustering of high stellar mass samples on all scales (with a few exceptions).
-However, for most low and intermediate stellar mass samples (especially at lower redshift), the model generally underpredicts the clustering on scales above $r_p \sim 10$ $h^{-1}$Mpc and cannot capture the spurious signal indicated by the measurements.
-With 93 degrees of freedom, the best-fit $\chi^2$ values for the low, intermediate, and high redshift fits are 261.7, 99.9, and 97.4, respectively.
+Our goodness of fits are affected by the unexpected spurious signal in the projected 2PCFs, particularly at low redshift.
+In detail, the model accurately predicts the clustering of high-stellar-mass samples on all scales (with a few exceptions).
+However, for most low- and intermediate-stellar-mass samples (especially at lower redshift), the model generally underpredicts the clustering on scales above $r_p \sim 10$ $h^{-1}$Mpc and cannot capture the spurious signal indicated by the measurements.
+With 93 degrees of freedom, the best-fit $\chi^2$ values for the low-, intermediate-, and high-redshift fits are 261.7, 99.9, and 97.4, respectively.
 The large $\chi^2$ of the low-redshift fit suggests that the uncertainties in the measurements are underestimated due to systematic errors not captured in the covariance estimation.
 Averaged over scales above $10$ $h^{-1}$Mpc, the fractional uncertainty of the 2PCF measurements at low redshift are 1.3 (1.6) times smaller than those at intermediate (high) redshift.
 These small uncertainties on large scales, in conjunction with stronger systematic discrepancies, yield a greater penalty in $\chi^2$ at low redshift.
-In contrast, the measurements at intermediate and high redshift are well-fit, indicating the model constraints are appropriately estimated.
-For the low redshift results, rather than scaling the covariance matrix to produce a lower $\chi^2$, we proceed with the caveat that the constraints are not as tight as indicated by the confidence intervals.
+In contrast, the measurements at intermediate and high redshift are well fit, indicating the model constraints are appropriately estimated.

+For the low-redshift results, rather than scaling the covariance matrix to produce a lower $\chi^2$, we proceed with the caveat that the constraints are not as tight as indicated by the confidence intervals.
+As an additional test at low redshift, we recalculate the $\chi^2$ using the above best-fitting model while omitting the two largest-scale 2PCF measurements of each sample.
+Now with 75 degrees of freedom, the $\chi^2$ becomes $\sim$95.1, which is within $\sim$1.6$\sigma$ of the expected value.
+This test suggests that the low-redshift model results are robust against the spurious signal.

 The model favors a clustering amplitude that weakly depends on stellar mass and redshift; only at high redshift, the model shows a noticeable dependency on [OII] luminosity.
 The predicted number densities are consistent with the measurement, and the posterior widths are comparable to the measurement uncertainties.